Nepiki/Guides/Dragon-Force-(Saturn).md

 ![image](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/271146.png) **[Palemoon] Heavenly Staff** (5 points)

-_Equip the legendary Star Dragon Cane_
+_Equip Teiris with the legendary Star Dragon Cane_

 Required progression - After Teiris, Gongos and Reinhart recover the Moon Cane from the Southern Shrine, Ramda will attack Katmando.
 Following the battle Ramda will transform the Moon Cane into the Star Dragon Cane.
-If Teiris is already equipped with the Moon Cane, the achievement will pop at that point.
+If Teiris is already equipped with the Moon Cane, the achievement will unlock at that point.
 If not, equip her with it during the next domestic session.

 ***